The density-bounded twilight of starbursts in the early Universe: Introduction

 Interpreting and modelling of nebular emission in galaxies with a complex hierarchy of ISM substructure is fraught with difficulty, and so approximations are used to reduce the complexity.
 One of the most common assumptions that is made involves the treatment of recombination cascades of ions, which are typically not solved explicitly due to computational constraints.
 In fact, only a few codes solve for the level populations in sufficient detail, and those that do must compromise elsewhere their modelling (e.g. limited geometry in \citealt{Ferland:2017aa}).
 The predominant approximation in galactic environments is to assume Case B recombination, which is one of four approximations known as Case A, B, C, and D (see \citealp{Chakraborty:2021aa} for a more detailed discussion).
 Case A recombination is valid where gas is optically thin to Lyman line emission \citep{Menzel:1937aa,Baker:1938aa}.
 In this case, all photons emitted as a result of recombination cascades escape the gas, including any ionising photons arising from recombination of electrons to the ground state.
 Case B is generally the most reasonable approximation for galaxies, and it is valid where the gas is optically thick to Lyman series photons \citep{Menzel:1937ab,Baker:1938aa}.
 Lyman line photons are reabsorbed and converted to other line photons, with the exception of Ly$\alpha$, which must eventually escape, be converted to two-photon emission, or be destroyed by dust.
 Additionally, recombinations which produce a free-bound continuum photon with sufficient energy are assumed to immediately ionise a nearby hydrogen atom.
 Cases C and D are analogous to Cases A and B respectively, except that the fluorescence of lines by continuum photons is accounted for \citep{Baker:1938ab,Ferland:1998aa,Luridiana:2009aa}.

-Case B recombination predicts specific values of the Balmer line ratios, for example, H$\gamma$/H$\beta=0.47$ and H$\alpha$/H$\beta=2.86$ for gas at 10\,000\,K and with an electron density of $10^2~\mathrm{cm^{-3}}$.
-These ratios can be changed somewhat by the temperature of the gas.
+Case B recombination predicts specific values of the intrinsic Balmer line ratios, for example, H$\gamma$/H$\beta=0.47$ and H$\alpha$/H$\beta=2.86$ for gas at 10\,000\,K and with an electron density of $10^2~\mathrm{cm^{-3}}$.
+These ratios can be changed somewhat by the temperature of the gas and the electron density.
 However, for reasonable gas temperatures, the range of Balmer line ratios possible under Case B is narrow, with H$\alpha$/H$\beta$ changing by only $\sim$4\% from 10\,000\,K to 20\,000\,K \citep{Osterbrock:2006aa}.
-This relative stability is exploited extensively, particularly when correcting for dust effects in observed spectra \citep[e.g.][]{Oh:2011aa}.
+Variations of electron density has a similarly small effect, with H$\alpha$/H$\beta$ varying by 2\% between $10^2~\mathrm{cm^{-3}}$ and $10^6~\mathrm{cm^{-3}}$ for gas at 10\,000\,K. This relative stability is exploited extensively, particularly when correcting for dust effects in observed spectra \citep[e.g.][]{Oh:2011aa,Maheson:2024aa}.
 Any significant departures from Case B could lead to misinterpreting the observationally inferred properties of galaxies, and so it is important to understand the limitations of this assumption in the early Universe.